Chapters

 @VEJA

-The impact of Amazonian rubber is 0,67 tCO2e per ton (production & logistics) compared to 2,49 tCO2e per ton for Styrene-Butadiene Rubber SBR, a type of synthetic rubber.
+The impact of Amazonian rubber is 0.27 tCO₂e per ton, compared to 3.08 tCO₂e per ton for synthetic rubber.

-Amazonian rubber emits about 73% fewer greenhouse gases than conventional rubber used in the industry.
+Amazonian rubber emits about 91% fewer greenhouse gases than conventional synthetic rubber used in the industry.

 Practicing agroecology for the organic cotton used in our sneakers helps with carbon absorption.